How did everything begin?

 of the atmosphere to increase.

-However, this is not necessarily true: instead, some of
+However, this is not necessarily true: instead,

-been present at the same time in water and water vapor
+have been present at the same time in water and water vapor

 together with hydrogen.
 This selective appearance has hardly